Information bounds production in replicator systems: Results

-The relative (normalized) initial concentration defines a conditional probability distribution: Here onward, we use the term {\em strategy} to refer to the conditional distribution $q$ defined in~\eqref{eq:init-dist-cond-y}. {This terminology is inspired by literature on Kelly gambling, where `strategy' refers to the fractions of a finite resource (e.g., wealth or replicator concentration) allocated to different stochastic outcomes.} {In general, the strategy is determined by a number of parameters, which can either be intrinsic to the system or controlled by an external experimentalist.
-For example, in the scheme of Fig.~\ref{fig:scheme}, the strategy is implemented by the exchange reactions, which rebalance replicator concentrations during the inactive phases and thus determine replicator concentrations at the beginning of the active phases.
+In the following, we use the term {\em strategy} to refer to the conditional distribution $q$ defined in Eq.~\eqref{eq:init-dist-cond-y}.
+This terminology is inspired by literature on Kelly gambling, where `strategy' refers to the fractions of a finite resource (e.g., wealth or replicator concentration) allocated to different stochastic outcomes.
+In general, the strategy is determined by a number of parameters, which can either be intrinsic to the system or controlled by an external experimentalist.

+\newstuff{As an example, consider the scheme of Fig.~\ref{fig:scheme}.
+Here,} the strategy is implemented by the exchange reactions, which re-balance replicator concentrations during the inactive phases and thus determine replicator concentrations at the beginning of the active phases.
 The kinetics of the exchange reactions may depend on various factors (e.g., temperature of the pond, presence of catalysts, etc.), implying that different ponds may implement different strategies.
-Furthermore, in that example, if the inactive nighttime is short enough so that the system does not reach complete equilibrium, then previous environments (dim vs. bright in previous rounds) may influence initial concentrations in a current active phases.
-In this case, the preparation $Y$ could simply represent the previous environment.} Importantly, as we will see below, preparation $Y$ may be correlated with the environment $E$, and therefore it may serve as a possible source of {\em side information} about the environment.
+Furthermore, in that example, if the inactive \newstuff{time} is short enough so that the system does not reach complete equilibrium, then the previous environment (either weak or strong light) may influence the initial concentrations in the current active phase.
+In this case, the preparation $Y$ could simply represent the {\newstuff{state of the previous environment.
+This gives rise to an intrinsic memory about preceding active rounds that is encoded in the distribution $q$.
+We will return to this point below in our Application to a real-world system.} }

 We use $q_{r(\e)|y}$ to indicate the relative initial concentration assigned to the winner in environment $\e$ given preparation $y$.
-Following~\eqref{eq:prod-result-3}, under environment $\e$ and preparation $y$, the productivity is given by:
+Following Eq.~\eqref{eq:prod-result-3}, under environment $\e$ and preparation $y$, the productivity is given by: